Cultivate Catskill’s hardworking and talented volunteers have undertaken several ambitious projects over the years.

 The Howard Street slide, with its impressive plantings including spring bulbs and perennials, is an elegant mini “plaza” that continues to flourish and delight passers-by.

 Every summer, over 90 hanging baskets and dozens of urns along Main Street and Bridge Street are flush with colorful flowers that help turn our village into an inviting garden oasis.
+Due to the construction on Main Street, we are limited in what we can do this year, but the Bridge Street flowers are there for your enjoyment.

-We continue to maintain the Blue Star Memorial Park and Policeman’s Park (both which were created by the Catskill Garden Club).
+We continue to maintain the Blue Star Memorial Park and Policeman’s Park (both which were originally created by the Catskill Garden Club).
 That said, volunteers are always welcome to help us plant, water, or weed these lovely gardens.

 We’re working to remove lots of invasive plants at Dutchman’s Landing and replanting some of the beds around the parking lot.
 Helpers are always welcome!

-Working collaboratively with The Fortnightly Club of Catskill, we raised funds and in 2024 successfully opened a Sprayground (a.k.a. splash pad or spray pool) for the enjoyment of children and adults alike.
+Working collaboratively with The Fortnightly Club of Catskill, we helped to raise funds and in 2024 successfully opened a Sprayground (a.k.a. splash pad or spray pool) for the enjoyment of children and adults alike.
 This handicap accessible sprayground is a safe and fun way to beat the heat for kids of all ages and abilities!
 It is a dream come true, thanks to the generosity of our residents and businesses.
 We hope to stop by to enjoy it this summer!

 More ideas are budding every day!